 - Although letters can come from former or current collaborators, reviewers tend to give more weight to letters from impartial leaders in the field who have not collaborated with the nominee – this is especially true for Distinguished Researcher nominees.

-OPTIONAL - No more than 5 pages of other materials supporting the candidate's achievements, such as professional articles and press clippings.
-If an nomination includes more than 5 pages of supporting materials, the additional pages will be removed and not submitted to the panel.
+- OPTIONAL - No more than 5 pages of other materials supporting the candidate's achievements, such as professional articles and press clippings.
+If a nomination includes more than 5 pages of supporting materials, the additional pages will be removed and not submitted to the panel.

 The submission process has changed from prior years.
 Your application must be submitted on-line.
 The narrative form and all attachments must be combined into a single PDF file.
 This file should be appended to the Cover Page form which is completed and submitted online.
 Please allow yourself time to download the forms as well as Adobe Acrobat Pro so you can successfully submit the nomination.
 The system will not accept applications after the posted deadline.
 You will receive a submission confirmation email which includes your cover page information for your records.